OWASP/CheatSheetSeries/README.md

 * Any `.md` file present at the root of this folder is considered as `converted` and the associated cheat sheet is considered released.

 **assets**:
-* Contains the assets used by the cheat sheets (images...).
+* Contains the assets used by the cheat sheets (images, pdf, zip...).
     * Naming convention is `[CHEAT_CHEET_MARKDOWN_FILE_NAME]_[IDENTIFIER].[EXTENSION]`
     * Use `PNG` format for the images.